Query OpenTelemetry traces stored in Unity Catalog

 MLFLOW_TRACING_SQL_WAREHOUSE_IDenvironment variable to specify a Databricks SQL warehouse to execute search queries. - Use the

-locationsargument ofmlflow.search_tracesto specify one or more MLflow experiments or Unity Catalog schemas containing traces. - You can specify either the name of a Unity Catalog schema, or the ID of an MLflow experiment linked to Unity Catalog schema.
-See Setup: Create UC tables and link an experiment.
+locationsargument ofmlflow.search_tracesto specify one or more MLflow experiments or Unity Catalog schemas containing traces. - You can specify either the name of a Unity Catalog schema, or the ID of an MLflow experiment linked to a Unity Catalog schema.
+See Setup: Create an experiment with a Unity Catalog trace location.

 import os